-George Michael on why Wham! co-star ‘dissuaded’ him from coming out in 1983
+George Michael on why Wham! bandmate ‘dissuaded’ him from coming out in 1983

-George Michael explains why Wham! co-star ‘dissuaded’ him from coming out in new documentary
+George Michael explains why Wham! bandmate ‘dissuaded’ him from coming out in new documentary

 ‘At that point in time, I really wanted to come out,’ late singer says in Netflix special